sb-mig/sb-mig/README.md

 npm install --global sb-mig
 ```

-You have to create a `.env` file with your variables:
+In your working directory (usually root of your repo where u have your app/webpage using Storyblok), you have to create a `.env` file with your variables:

 ```
 STORYBLOK_OAUTH_TOKEN=1234567890qwertyuiop
 STORYBLOK_SPACE_ID=12345

+# For nextjs
+# NEXT_PUBLIC_STORYBLOK_ACCESS_TOKEN=zxcvbnmasdfghjkl

+# For gatsby
+# GATSBY_STORYBLOK_ACCESS_TOKEN=zxcvbnmasdfghjkl

+# any other (you have to handle '.env' access in frontend yourself (for example with dotenv package)
 STORYBLOK_ACCESS_TOKEN=zxcvbnmasdfghjkl
 ```